i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 > **Key Takeaway:** By using an "active-low" design and two clever types of "taps" (Repeater and Torch), we can build a decoder that is vastly smaller and more efficient.

 Welcome to the engineer's solution.
-Instead of an "active-high" design, we will build an **"active-low"** design where the correct line turns **OFF**.
+Instead of an "active-high" design, we will build an **active-low** design where the correct line turns **OFF**.

 #### The Core Concept: The Mismatch Detector
 Each output line will function as a **"mismatch detector."** Its job is to power its own wire (turning its lamp OFF) if the input does **not** match the line's identity.
 The only time a lamp stays ON is when the input is a perfect match.
 A "tap" is simply our term for a connection that reads, or "taps into," the signal from one of the main bus lines.